Qartde/Rahmani-MD/README.md

       5.After importing tap 👈 button down 👇 of replit dashboard.
       6.Choose set.js file then put your session 🆔 and others you need.
       7.Tap button written run to run your bot then go test it's work.
-    THANK YOU FOR CHOOSING RAMADHANI MD
+    THANK YOU FOR CHOOSING RAHMANI MD
   </details>

 ##

-#### ***This One Is Another Ramadhani Take Safe Bot In Heroku Called Ramadhani Md Open 🔓 There To Check ☑ This Have More Than 300 Plugins Enjoy***
+#### ***This One Is Another Ra𝙝𝙢𝙖ni Take Safe Bot In Heroku Called Ramadhani Md Open 🔓 There To Check ☑ This Have More Than 300 Plugins Enjoy***
 </details>

 <details>
-<summary>Tap To Check RAMADHANI Md💯</summary>
+<summary>Tap To Check RAHMANI Md💯</summary>
- Ramadhani Md Info
+ Rahmani Md Info
     <a href='https://github.com/Fred1e/Fredi_Md' target="_blank"><img alt='Open Fredi Md Repo Here🛰️' src='https://img.shields.io/badge/🛰️Open Fredi Md Repo Here-black?style=for-the-badge&logo=git&logoColor=green'/></a>